- New Clients

 - Alternative Medicine

 - Cremation Services

 - Site Map

-We recommend a routine spay or neuter be performed on your pet between the ages of 4 and 6 months.
+We recommend a routine spay or neuter be performed on your pet between the ages of 6 months and 1 year, depending on the breed.
 We realize that many people may "shop around" for the best price on these surgeries.
-Without the knowledge of why the cost varies among veterinary practices and low cost spay and neuter facilities, it is impossible to make and informed decision.
+Without the knowledge of why the cost varies among veterinary practices and low cost spay and neuter facilities, it is impossible to make an informed decision.
 With your pet's health, safety, and comfort in mind, the following information will explain what sets Whitefish Animal Hospital apart from the other facilities.
 Let's follow your pet through the entire surgical process.